knative/docs/docs/admin/eventing/kafka-channel-configuration.md

     Where `<filename>` is the name of the file you created in the previous step.

 1. Optional.
 To create a Broker that uses Kafka Channels, specify the `kafka-channel` ConfigMap in the Broker spec.
-You can do this by creating a YAML file using the template below:
+You can do this by creating a YAML file using the following template:

     ```yaml
     apiVersion: eventing.knative.dev/v1